SumianVoice/TransVoice-Wiki/wiki/pages/communities/index.md

 ## Voice Art Project
 <span class="fs-2"> [join on Discord](https://discord.gg/ahc5hb9zSk){: .btn } </span>

-The main maintainers of this site.
+The main maintainers of this site, open voice community run by Sumi
 - allows voice related advertising
 - anyone can teach or hold events there
-- server maintainer (Sumyjkl#7352) offers lessons
+- server maintainer (Sumyjkl#7352) offers paid lessons and two free lessons a week randomly selected from an open pool
 - has events and practice sessions
-- has "office hours" event where anyone can come and ask questions of teachers (as in, Sumyjkl)
+- has "office hours" event where anyone can come and ask questions of teachers and get help with their voice

 ## Scinguistics
 <span class="fs-2"> [join on Discord](https://discord.gg/w6Eb2tY){: .btn } </span>